johntoby/Kodecamp-Complete-CICD-Project/README.md

 # Kodecamp-Complete-CICD-Project
 This is a complete end-to-end DevOps project involving Python, Terraform, AWS, Docker, Kubernetes, GitHub Actions.
-I will create a simple python app using the flask framework, then containerize the application using, then deploy the application using Kubernetes.
-Terraform configuration files will be prepared to set up a custom VPC and my ec2 instance.
+I will create a simple python app using the flask framework, then containerize the it using docker, and finally deploy the application using Kubernetes.
+Terraform configuration files will be written to Automate the creation of custom VPC and ec2 instance.
 Finally, a GitHub Action yaml file will be configured for automated Continuous Integration.

 This is the Architecture diagram of the project: